magiclabs-ai/mb-client/packages/client/README.md

   (designRequest.pageType = 'sp')
 ```

-As images are getting ready to be handed over to Magicbook, for example when successfully uploaded, add them to the design request object.
+As images are getting ready to be handed over to MagicBook, for example when successfully uploaded, add them to the design request object.

 ```ts
 import {Image} from '@magiclabs.ai/magicbook-client'